The Name of the Doctor

 "The Name of the Doctor" is the thirteenth and final episode of the seventh series of the British science fiction television series Doctor Who.
 It was first broadcast on BBC One on 18 May 2013.
 It was written by Steven Moffat and directed by Saul Metzstein.
-The episode was watched by 7.45 million viewers in the UK and received positive reviews from critics.
+The episode was watched by 7.45 million viewers in the UK and received generally positive reviews from critics.

-In the episode, an entity called the Great Intelligence (Richard E. Grant) kidnaps Victorian-era detectives Madame Vastra (Neve McIntosh) and Jenny Flint (Catrin Stewart) and their butler Strax (Dan Starkey) to force their friend, time-travelling alien the Doctor (Matt Smith), to go to the planet Trenzalore, the site of the Doctor's future grave.
+In the episode, an entity called the Great Intelligence (Richard E. Grant) kidnaps Victorian-era Paternoster Gang detectives Madame Vastra (Neve McIntosh), Jenny Flint (Catrin Stewart), and their butler Strax (Dan Starkey), to force their friend, time-travelling alien the Doctor (Matt Smith), to go to the planet Trenzalore, the site of the Doctor's future grave.
 The Intelligence's plan is to trap the Doctor and then force the Doctor to open a door in time so the Intelligence can reverse all the Doctor's victories.
+It is the first appearance of John Hurt's War Doctor.
+The episode is part of a loose trilogy with the subsequent two special episodes, "The Day of the Doctor" (2013) and "The Time of the Doctor" (2013).

+The episode features several references to previous episodes of the series.
+It was leaked in the United States when the Blu-ray release was distributed early due to a production error.